pillmuncher/yogic.cs/Glossary.md

 ### **Combinators**:

-* Functions that take other functions as input and produce new functions as output.
-In Yogic combinators are used to create and compose logical [Goals](#Goal).
+* Higher Order Functions that have no free variables and produce new functions as output.
+In Yogic, combinators are used to create and compose logical [Goals](#Goal).

 ### **Continuation**: